ARU-Bioinf-IBDS/prac-B/README.md

-# Exercise A: handling sequences in strings.
+# Practical B: handling sequences in strings.

 Before starting this exercise you should work through **Chapter 1 Python Basics** from the